SimoDax/simodax.github.io/_posts/2016-07-31-thresh-statue-flame-effect-attiny85.md

 As soon as I unboxed the Championship Thresh statue I got for birthday (:D) I had the idea of adding some lights to make it look better: the head material is semitransparent so I thought I could add a LED on the rear to add a fancy glow effect.
 The result impressed me, it was really awesome.

 However, it was just a LED attached with some tape and two cables coming from the power supply, it was quite ugly to see that mess behind the statue, so I began to make the project a bit serious: I designed a nice base for Thresh, hollowed the inside to make space for the battery and the circuitry, and added a leaning cave pillar on the back, where the LED is nestled and the cables connected to it are hidden.
-Once I had done the 3d model I printed it with my 3d printer
+Once I had done the 3d model I printed it with my 3d printer:
 <img src="http://i.imgur.com/6DlF4cN.jpg" style="width: 100%" />

 Then I wanted to add a flame-like effect to the light, so that in the dark you could see the light coming from Thresh fluctuating, like in the in-game skin.
 This required me to program a microcontroller, the [ATTiny85](http://www.atmel.com/devices/ATTINY85.aspx), to have the led endlessly looping through random light intensities.
 You can find the source code on my [GitHub repo](https://github.com/SimoDax/thresh-glow-attiny85/tree/master)